Musk threatens to walk away from Twitter deal

 The bot problem is a longtime fixation for Musk, one of Twitter’s most active celebrity users, whose name and likeness are often mimicked by fake accounts promoting cryptocurrency scams.
 Musk appears to think such bots are also a problem for most other Twitter users, as well as advertisers who take out ads on the platform based on how many real people they expect to reach.

-The letter signed by Musk attorney Mike Ringler that copied other lawyers, points to a spat over a June 1 letter from Twitter in which the company said its information obligations are limited to facilitating the closing of the sale.
+The letter signed by Musk attorney Mike Ringler that copied other lawyers, points to a spat over a June 1 letter from Twitter in which the company said it only has to give information related to closing the sale.
 It says Twitter is obligated to provide data for any reasonable business purpose needed to complete the deal.

 Twitter also has to cooperate with Musk’s effort to get the financing for the deal, including providing information that’s “reasonably requested” by Musk, the letter states.

-The letter contends that Musk is not required to explain his rationale for requesting data or submit to “new conditions the company has attempted to impose on his contractual right to the requested data.”
+The letter contends that Musk is not required to explain his rationale for requesting data or submit to “new conditions the company has attempted to impose" on his right to get the numbers.

 It alleges that Musk is entitled to the data about the core of Twitter’s business model so he can prepare the transition to his ownership.